Wave breaking in the Whitham equation: Introduction

 \section{Introduction}

-As Whitham emphasized in \cite[pp.~457]{Whitham}, ``the breaking phenomenon is one of the most intriguing long-standing problems of water wave theory."
-The {\em shallow water equations},
+As Whitham~\cite[pp.~457]{Whitham} emphasized, ``the breaking phenomenon is one of the most intriguing long-standing problems of water wave theory."
+The {\em shallow water equations}:

-approximate the physical problem in the long wavelength (but not necessarily small amplitude) regime and they explain breaking into bores.
-Here, $t\in\mathbb{R}$ is proportional to elapsed time and $x\in\mathbb{R}$ is the spatial variable in the predominant direction of wave propagation; $h=h(x,t)$ is the surface displacement from the undisturbed fluid depth $1$, say, and $u=u(x,t)$ is the particle velocity at the rigid horizontal bottom; see \cite[Section~5.1.1.1]{Lannes}, for instance, for the detail.
-The phase speed associated with the linear part of \eqref{E:shallow} is independent of the spatial frequency, whereas the phase speed of a plane wave with the spatial frequency $\kappa$ near the quintessential state of water, after normalization of parameters, is
+approximate the physical problem, and they explain {\em wave breaking}.
+That is, the solution remains bounded but its slope becomes unbounded in finite time.
+Here $t\in\mathbb{R}$ is proportional to elapsed time, and $x\in\mathbb{R}$ is the spatial variable in the primary direction of wave propagation; $\eta=\eta(x,t)$ is the fluid surface displacement from the depth $=1$, $u=u(x,t)$ is the particle velocity at the rigid flat bottom, and $a>0$ is the dimensionless nonlinearity parameter; see \cite[Section~5.1.1.1]{Lannes}, for instance, for details.
+Throughout, $\partial$ means partial differentiation.
+Note that the phase speed associated with the linear part of \eqref{E:shallow} is $1$.
+In other words, the effects of dispersion do not live in \eqref{E:shallow}.
+On the other hand, the phase speed for water waves is $c_{\rm ww}(\sqrt{b}\xi)$, after normalization of parameters, where